aws-solutions-library-samples/guidance-for-high-availability-oracle-databases-on-aws/README.md

     * SSM Document3 - To make configuration changes on the standby and also enable the fast start fail over.

-⚠️ Although this is a non invasive script , make sure you test and run in Dev/ Test environment before you run the scrip in Production.
+⚠️  Although this is a non invasive script , make sure you test and implement this solution in Dev/Test environment before you implement it in Production.

-Detailed documentation of this solution is published as blog and available by following the link below.  <<<<.
-Blog Link to follow >>>>>>
+Refer to <<<<.
+Blog Link to follow >>>>>>  for detailed documentation of this solution.

 ## Architecture

 ![Arch](/Images/Architecture.png)